Andrettin/Wyrmsun/readme.txt

 - Neutral faction buildings can now spawn neutral hostile units if the building is located in a non-owned settlement.
 - Mercenary Camps are now indestructible.
 - Added Tribal Camp building, which is used for the new Minor Tribe faction type.
 Tribal Camps function in a similar way to Mercenary Camps.
+- Fixed issue which caused human players to be able to build structures on resource deposits and building sites on others' territories.

 * Characters
 - Added Thiodolf, recruitable from the Wolfing Clan.